eugenet12/pytorch-rbm-autoencoder/README.md

 # pytorch-rbm-autoencoder
-An deep autoencoder initialiezd with weights from pre-trained Restricted Boltzmann Machines (RBMs).
+A deep autoencoder initialized with weights from pre-trained Restricted Boltzmann Machines (RBMs).
 This implementation is based on the greedy pre-training strategy described by Hinton and Salakhutdinov's paper "[Reducing the Dimensionality of Data with Neural Networks](http://www.cs.toronto.edu/~hinton/science.pdf)" (2006).

 This implementation provides support for CPU and GPU (CUDA).
 Simliar to the original paper, the RBM uses Contrastive Divergence learning for weight updates as described in [this paper](https://christian-igel.github.io/paper/TRBMAI.pdf) rather than pytorch's native optimizers.

-## Initializing a Deep Autoencoder (DAE) with Pre-trained RBMs Can Give Better Results
+## Initializing a Deep Autoencoder with Pre-trained RBMs Can Give Better Results
-The following images show the reconstructed MNIST images from a 784-1000-500-250-2 autoencoder based on different training strategies.
+The following images show the reconstructed MNIST images from a 784-1000-500-250-2 deep autoencoder (DAE) based on different training strategies.
 You can see that the RBM pre-training strategy provides better results and a 20% lower loss.

 | Original Image | DAE Naive Training | DAE Initialized with Pretrained RBMs |
 | :-----------: | :-----------: | :-----------: |